LysergikProductions/Android-Installer/README.md

 Otherwise, drag in the OBB to the terminal window and press enter to continue the installation process.

-DEV:
+#### DEV:

-If you want users to be able to have full script functionality, then before running this script, populate the fireAPPS array in the beginning of the source code as well as the 'studio' variable.
+If you want users to be able to have full script functionality, then before running this script, populate the fireAPPS array in the beginning of the source code, as well as the 'studio' variable.

+	bash [Script_FilePath] [option] [option] [option] [option]